Diocese publishes names of priests accused of abusing minors

 The Diocese of Nashville, as part of its ongoing commitment to transparency, accountability, and pastoral care, is publishing the names of the 13 former priests who served in the diocese who have been accused of sexually abusing a minor.

-Of the 13, nine are dead and two are in prison.
+Of the 13, eight are dead and two are in prison.
 None are in active ministry.

-The names are being released after consultation with the Presbyteral Council and Diocesan Review Board, which is made up almost entirely of lay people not employed by the diocese.
-Files on abuse cases were shared with the Davidson County District Attorney General’s office nearly 20 years ago.
+The names are being released after consultation with the Presbyteral Council and Diocesan Review Board which is made up almost entirely of lay people not employed by the diocese.
+Files on abuse cases were shared with district attorneys nearly 20 years ago.

 The names are those of priests against whom an allegation of abuse was made either while an active priest or following his death.
 Following the report, an investigation was commenced, after which a review of the facts and information obtained took place.
 Following this review, a recommendation was made to the bishop at the time and the bishop decided whether or not an individual priest should be dismissed from the priesthood of the Diocese of Nashville if in active ministry.